mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 ### Reliability and Maintainability

-While Rust's performance and efficiency might be the most obvious reason to choose it for a project, it's not the only one.
+While performance and efficiency might be the most obvious reasons to choose Rust for a project, they are not the only ones.
 Other, maybe more relevant reasons in many cases, are the reliability and maintainability gains that Rust's strong type system unlocks.

-Everyone has seen code snippets like the following one (which is Ruby on Rails) that's quite typical for a web application:
+Snippets like this one are fairly typical for a web application (Ruby on Rails):

 ```ruby
 class User